 An interview with Gilberto Dalmaso, discussing the different grades of pharmaceutical cleanrooms and the production of high-level compounds under aseptic conditions.
-Please give an overview of different processes used when considering microorganisms in pharmaceutical production.

 In the pharmaceutical industry, there are two main processes - non-sterile and sterile production.
 Non-sterile production includes tablets, syrups, ointments, and capsules.
 From a regulatory point of view, the processes can be microbiologically contaminated but within specified microbiological limits.

 Then we have sterile products which, are mainly products that are injected or in direct contact with open wounds.
 They must be completely free of microbiological contamination and manufactured in a clean, controlled environment.

 Within the sterile category there are two types of products: those that are terminally sterilized, i.e. produced and then sterilized at the end of production in big autoclaves to kill all the microorganisms, or those that are produced aseptically, with no terminal sterilization.
 Aseptically means that all the steps of the process should be sterile, without microbiological contamination.